 Every day, more and more people are learning about the powerful benefits of these natural substances.
-But, because of the variables that can be associated with trying something new (whether natural or not), consumers are right to do their research before introducing a new supplement into their daily regimens.
+But, because of the variables that can be associated with trying something new (whether natural or not), consumers are right to do their research before introducing a new option into their daily regimens.

 One substance, in particular, is quickly gaining popularity in ethnobotanical research: Akuamma powder.
 In fact, the benefits of Akuamma appear to be so closely related to the effects of Kratom that the two are sharing a lot of the same spotlight.

 So, what is Akuamma?
 Where does it come from, and what can someone expect from it should they decide to use it as a natural supplement?

 Kats Botanicals is here to help by sharing some fact-based information surrounding the roots of the Akuamma plant (pun intended), it’s cultural legacy, and some evidence that suggests Akuamma could have significant wellness-enhancing properties.

 As you may know, the Kratom tree (Mitragyna Speciosa) is native to the region of southeast Asia, where it has been growing wild for centuries in countries like Malaysia and Indonesia.

 In contrast, the Akuamma tree (Picralima Nitida) grows naturally in parts of tropical Africa.
 Similar to Kratom, botanical extracts made from the Akuamma tree—including its leaves, fruit, and seeds—have a longstanding cultural history of use by indigenous peoples in the region.

 Traditionally, derivatives of the Akuamma tree have been used as an ethnomedicine for the treatment of numerous afflictions, including: